jviteker/plus-minus/Notes.md

 # TODOs

+Localization

+- EN, CZ

+Presets

+- Settings should be stored to Local storage

+Help

+Footer with email

+# Done

 Menu

 - prepare it for more options
+- add dialog component
+- 1st step - list all registered generators

 Exercise

 - debounce generators
 - which generators to use
   - config for each generator

-Presets

-- Settings should be stored to Local storage

-Localization

-- EN, CZ

-Help

-# Done

 ## Layout